On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

 We search for race subspaces across a model's residual streams, which are the outputs of transformer blocks~\citep{elhage2021framework}, within a range of tokens.
 We perform the alignment search on one token before and ten tokens after the name tokens, and on the three last tokens.
 Furthermore, we search over all layers.

-We include all universities and roles in alignment training respectively for \admissions and \hiring.
+\para{Training data and evaluation.} We modify our decision datasets in Section~\ref{sec:setup} to create \textit{counterfactual datasets} for alignment training.
+Given each applicant profile, we change their name while keeping all other variables constant and observe the change in model's decision in order to sample source and target pairs.
+We include all universities and roles in alignment training for \admissions and \hiring.
 Importantly, we balance the counterfactual behaviors (Yes$\to$No, No$\to$Yes, etc.) for each university and role to ensure balanced labels in evaluation.
 For more details on the training setup, please refer to Appendix~\ref{appendix:alignment-training}.

-\subsection{Alignment training results}
+\subsection{Alignment Training Results}

-Figure~\ref{fig:das-training-results} shows alignment training results for Gemma on the test set (see LLaMa results in Appendix~\ref{appendix:alignment-training}).
+Figure~\ref{fig:das-training-results} shows alignment training results for Gemma on the test set (see LLaMA results in Appendix~\ref{appendix:alignment-training}).
 At many locations, the IIA is random, suggesting that race is localized to specific tokens and layers.
 On the last token of the name (token 18), we observe higher IIAs of up to 66\%, although they are lower than the IIAs at the final token, which reach up to 85\% at layer 10 for \admissions and 84\% at layer 12 for \hiring, suggesting that the model derives race information from applicants' names.
 Similarly, we observe the best IIA of up to 72\% for LLaMA 3.2 at the final prompt token, layers 24-25 (Appendix~\ref{appendix:alignment-training}).
-This is likely due to padding within a batch (as names and universities have different lengths) causing the name tokens to misalign between the source and target, i.e., some token positions that represent race in the source may not do so in the target.
+The lower IIAs on name tokens are likely due to padding within a batch (as names and universities have different lengths) causing the name tokens to misalign between the source and target, i.e., some token positions that represent race in the source may not do so in the target.